Ohio Marijuana Testing License

 Does Ohio License Independent Marijuana Testing Facilities?

 Yes.
 Ohio issues licenses to independent cannabis testing facilities.
-There is no state-owned laboratory that tests medical marijuana in Ohio.
+There is no state-owned laboratory that tests cannabis in Ohio.
 However, the Ohio Department of Commerce licenses both private labs and universities that meet its requirements and does not limit the number of testing laboratories it permits.
-As of 2023, the Department had licensed (issued certificates of operation) eight medical marijuana testing laboratories in Ohio while another two laboratories have provisional licenses.
+As of July 2024, the Department had licensed 10 marijuana testing laboratories in the state (8 issued with certificates of operation and 2 issued with provisional licenses).

 What Accreditations Do Marijuana Testing Facilities Need in Ohio?